CORONAVIRUS - CANCUN

 Hotels in Cancun, Cozumel, Isla Mujeres, Playa del Carmen, and the Riviera Maya started reopening on June 8th.
 Some major resorts will wait a little longer to reopen, given that they need to build up 60% occupancy, but will be gradually reopening in the upcoming weeks.

 If you want specific information about a hotel, we suggest you call them.
 You can see your Cancun or Riviera Maya hotel's information in the list below:

 HOTELS NOW OPEN

 Ferry Schedules - Playa del Carmen, Cozumel, Puerto Juarez

 Ferries are continually operating between Playa del Carmen and Cozumel.
-Ferry Schedules go as follows: Wijnet will service the even days of September (2, 4, 6, and so on), and Ultramar the odd days of September (1, 3, 5, and so on).
+Ferry Schedules go as follows: Winjet will service the even days of April (2, 4, 6, and so on), and Ultramar the odd days of April (1, 3, 5, and so on).
 Their schedules will go as follow:

 For the route Puerto Juarez - Isla Mujeres, the Ferry Schedules go as follows:

 Our advice is to also check the websites and social media, since these schedules are subject to change, due to the current situation.